-Section 1.
+Section 2.
 Definitions.
-Adds language modifying the definition of "beginning farmer" to reflect changes made in section 2.
-Adds a definition of "emerging farmer" for purposes of the credit setaside in section 3.
+Adds language modifying the definition of "beginning farmer" to reflect changes made in section 3.
 Effective for taxable years beginning after December 31, 2022.

-Section 2.
+Section 3.
 Tax credit for owners of agricultural assets.
 Increases the credit percentage for owners of agricultural assets from five to eight percent (of the lesser of the sale price or fair market value of the agricultural asset) and increases the maximum credit for sales from \$32,000 to \$50,000.
 Allows the credit in the case of a sale to a family member if the sales price of the agricultural asset equals or exceeds the assessed value of the asset as of the date of sale.
-Provides that, for the sale of an agricultural asset to an emerging farmer, the credit percentage is twelve instead of eight percent.
+Provides that, for the sale of an agricultural asset to a disadvantaged farmer or rancher, as defined under federal law, the credit percentage is twelve instead of eight percent.
 Effective for taxable years beginning after December 31, 2022.

-Section 3.
+Section 4.
 Authority duties.
-Strikes obsolete language and allocates \$6.5 million for taxable year 2023 and \$4.5 million per taxable year thereafter for the credit for owners of agricultural assets.
+Strikes obsolete language and allocates \$4 million per taxable year for the credit for owners of agricultural assets.
 Provides that any unallocated credits for taxable years ending before January 1, 2023, are canceled.
-Establishes a set-aside for 50 percent of the allocable credits for emerging farmers, through September 30 of the taxable year.
 Effective for taxable years beginning after December 31, 2022.

-Section 4.
+Section 5.
 Report to legislature.
 Strikes obsolete language and requires the report required under current law to be provided by February 1, 2024.
-Adds a requirement that the report include, for the period 2017 through 2023, the number of beginning farmers by race and ethnicity, as those terms were applied in the 2020 census, and, to the extent available, the number of beginning farmers who are emerging farmers.
+Adds a requirement that the report include, for the period 2017 through 2023, the number of beginning farmers by race and ethnicity, as those terms were applied in the 2020 census, and, to the extent available, the number of beginning farmers who are members of a socially disadvantaged group.
 Effective the day following final enactment.